habom2310/People-tracking-with-Age-and-Gender-detection/README.md

 - Inform me in case you have any problem with running the code.
 - Any related idea is welcome at khanhhanguyen2310@gmail.com

-# UPDATE
-- Age and gender detection don't need to be performed every frame.
-Instead, we can detect every 5 or 10 frames to improve the speed of the program.